 - Healer - One of the character roles in Classcraft.
 In RPGs, Healers restore their teammates’ Health Points by using powers, and they serve the same purpose in Classcraft.

-Class Tools - Tools to gamify your lessons and curriculum.
+Class Tools - Tools to gamify your lessons and curriculum, such as the Boss Battles, Timer, and Stopwatch.
 Learn more about the Class Tools here.

 Class View - The view in the game that enables you to see all students and their character information in a simple, organized list.
 Facilitates point distribution on a class-wide level or by filters such as character class.